sentrionic/Valkyrie/README.md

 - [Gorilla Websockets](https://github.com/gorilla/websocket) for WS communication
 - [Gorm](https://gorm.io/) as the database ORM
 - PostgreSQL to save all data
-- Redis for storing sessions and reset token
+- Redis for storing sessions and reset tokens
 - S3 for storing files and Gmail for sending emails
 - Hosted on [Heroku](https://www.heroku.com/)